drawwithcode/2018-group-work-group-09/README.md

 #### Planet's speed and distance from the sun
 P: We wanted that the user could make experience of the third Kepler law in a simplified way.
 Planets more distant from the sun rotate slower than the closest one.

 S: We mapped the distance of the mouse position from the center of the sketch (where the sun is located).
-After that we subtract this value to 0.1 that is the massima velocità alla quale i pianeti si possono muovere senza che l'animazione sia troppo veloce per il framerate.
+After that we subtract this value to 0.1 that is the maximum speed without incur in strange visual effects due to the frame count speed .
 Once obtained that value it would be set as property in the relative instance.
 It increments the value of the rotation in the newPlanet.display method.

 ```js
 function mouseReleased () {